iiasa/message-ix-models/doc/migrate.rst

    This step:

-   - Connects the two repos together, with the destination repo seeing the source repo as a remote.
+   - Connects the two repos together, with the target repo seeing the source repo as a Git remote.
+     (Note that in Git terminology, ‘remote’ does not necessarily mean “on another machine”.
+     In this case, the remote is just located in a different directory.)
    - Fetches the source branch.
    - Rewrites the source branch history according to the rules in :py:`BATCH`.
    - Writes a file :file:`rebase-todo.in` to be used in the next step.

 4. Prepare for :program:`git rebase`.

-   Make a copy of the file :file:`rebase-todo.in`, and open the copy.
+   Make a copy of the file :file:`rebase-todo.in`—for instance, :file:`rebase-todo.txt`—and open the copy.
    This file contains a list of commands for the rebase.
    You can edit this list before using it in step (5); if needed, restore the list by making a fresh copy of the original.